ziyaointl/sdo/README.md

 	2. `conda activate sdo-dr10`
 	3. `cd <qdo dir>`
 	4. `python3 -m pip install .`
-	5. `python3 -m pip install psycopg2`
+	5. `python3 -m pip install psycopg2 jinja2 bokeh`

 At this point, you probably wanto to verify that your qdo is set up correctly by running `qdo list`.
 If you a list of queues, congratulations!
 You are ready to move on to the next step.
 Otherwise, you may need to double check your database access.